Admissibility and rectification of colored symmetric operads: Symmetricity properties

-These conditions are usually stable under weak saturation, i.e., they only have to be checked for \emph{generating} (acyclic) cofibrations $s$.
+These conditions are usually stable under weak saturation (i.e., saturation under pushouts, transfinite compositions, and retracts).
+Thus, they only have to be checked for \emph{generating} (acyclic) cofibrations $s$.
 Simplicial sets with their standard model structure are symmetroidal, symmetric h-monoidal, and flat (but not symmetric flat).
 The same is true for simplicial presheaves with the projective, injective, or local (with respect to some topology) model structures, and also for simplicial modules.

 For any commutative ring $R$, chain complexes of $R$-modules with their projective model structure are flat and h-monoidal.
-They are symmetroidal, symmetric h-monoidal, and symmetric flat if and only if $R$ contains $\Q$.
+They are symmetroidal, symmetric h-monoidal, and symmetric flat if and only if $R$ contains~$\Q$.

 The admissible generation is automatic if $\C$ is combinatorial \cite[Definition~A.2.6.1]{Lurie:HTT}.
 Moreover, topological spaces are admissibly generated, symmetric h-monoidal, and symmetroidal.